Whilst Maine Coon aggression might not be a standard trait of the breed, it definitely does occur, and must never be ignored.

 Check my guide ‘Top 7 Maine Coon Health Issues‘ to rule out factors that could be causing your cat pain.

-Below are some examples of where a Maine Coon might try to exert their dominance over their owner:
+Below are some examples of where a Maine Coon might try to exert their dominance over its owner:

-- Owner tries to discipline cat e.g. hitting, or smacking them.
+- The owner tries to discipline cats e.g. hitting or smacking them.

 - Maine Coon wants to exert their dominance

 Owners wishing to take control of the situation immediately should assert their dominance so that their cat knows the owner is at the top of the pack (like a dog pack order).

 Failure to do this will teach the Maine Coon that aggressive behavior is acceptable, and gets them what they want.
 They will then be repeatedly aggressive, whenever they want something.